 There’s an old saying among journalists that your degree and college matter little; it’s your on-the-job training that jumpstarts your career.

-What differentiates English majors from journalists is the lessons learned in the field — at a commissioners’ meeting, a crime scene, or ballfield — will keep good writers asking questions.
+What differentiates English majors from journalists is the lessons learned in the field — at a commissioners’ meeting, a crime scene, or a ballfield — will keep good writers asking questions.

-1. They Understand Storytelling
+1. Brand Journalists Understand Storytelling

 The key to writing a good story is to find a way to connect with readers.
 Journalists understand the value of a punchy first paragraph.
 They know the facts are crucial to building credibility for users.
 They will not oversell a product or be preachy.
 Instead, they’ll find a way to make people want to read all the way to the end and identify with what has been written.